 - Step 1

 - The first thing that you need to realize is that not all hoverboards are created equal.
-Some have special features like a learning mode, which walk you through the process and help you learn.
+Some have special features like a learning mode, which walks you through the process and helps you learn.
 So read the manual and get to know your new mode of transport before you step on it.
+Don’t just jump on the best wheelchair ramp, get a feel for your board first.
 If your hoverboard doesn’t have a manual, don’t worry.
 This is a piece of cake.